Department of Kinesiology and Sport Sciences

 Total Credits Allowed: 3.00

-PE 807 – Governance and Ethics in Sport 3 credit hours
+KSS 807 – Governance and Ethics in Sport 3 credit hours

 This course is designed to give sports management students understanding and background in compliance and its relationship to amateurism, gender equity, fair competition, and the legislative process within the sport governance structure.
 This course will provide an understanding of the principles, applications and techniques of formulating policy, rules interpretations, and enforcement.

-PE 808 – Therapeutic Modalities in Athletic Injury 3 credit hours
+KSS 808 – Therapeutic Modalities in Athletic Injury 3 credit hours

 This course is a comprehensive study of therapeutic modalities used by certified athletic trainers for the care of common injuries sustained by athletes.
 The class includes the physical principles, physiological effects, indications, contraindications, safety precautions, standard operating procedures, as well as rationale for use of such modalities.